-On Friday, I took a trip over the provincial border to Québec to go to Le Nordik Spa-Nature because it was recommended to me by several people, and I felt like a day of relaxation and mindfulness was in order!
+On Friday, I took a trip from Ottawa, Ontario, over the provincial border to Québec to go to Le Nordik Spa-Nature because it was recommended to me by several people, and I felt like a day of relaxation and mindfulness was in order!
 I first tried to go to Gatineau Park but due to rain, I went directly to Chelsea for Le Nordik.
 This was by far the most expensive day of the vacation, around $250 USD I would estimate.
 I got the all-day spa access and decided to splurge on a massage.
 That came to around $160 CAD ($123 USD) and then I had to buy a swimsuit, rent a bathrobe ($12 CAD), and also enjoyed some food and drinks ($35 CAD).
 So, an expensive day, but I think it was worth it and was a really great experience.
 One of the great things about Ottawa is how many of the attractions and sites are free or extremely affordable during the majority of my week.
 The most expensive ticket I paid the whole trip was $13 USD.
 Others like Parliament were free, the Mint was only $6 USD, and so forth.

 The rate to go to the spa all day (called spa access), including the nine saunas and ten temperature pools and hot tubs is $65 CAD ($50 USD) weekends, holidays, and high season, and $55 CAD ($42 USD) Monday-Thursday.
 They are open from 9 AM – 11 PM (12 AM on Fridays and Saturdays).
 Your spa access allows you to stay all day as long as you’d like.
 Massages (with a choice of 60 or 90 minutes and regular or specialty massages) ranged from $105-$160 CAD ($81-$123 USD).
 Mine was a traditional 60-minute regular massage which came to $105 CAD ($81 USD).